jukefr/osjswowau/README.md

 ```

 ## how to configure
-if you have a good connection the default settings (except `addonPath` and `addons`) will probably work fine for you
+if you have a good connection the default settings will probably work fine for you

 otherwise, try simply re-running the command a second time before changing the configuration, web pages can be finicky...